kiharalab/Emap2secPlus/README.md

   --resize              0: resizing maps with numba optimized (some maps size are not supported);
                         1: resizing maps with scipy (relatively slow but support almost all maps).
   -P P                  native structure path (PDB format) for evaluating model's performance (usually not available for real scenarios)
-  --type TYPE           0:simulated map at 6 Å 1: simulated map at 10 Å 2:simulated map at 6-10 Å 3:experimental map
-  --gpu GPU             gpu id choose for training --class CLASS         number of classes
+  -M                    Trained model path which saved all the trained models --type TYPE           0:simulated map at 6 Å 1: simulated map at 10 Å 2:simulated map at 6-10 Å 3:experimental map --gpu GPU             gpu id choose for training --class CLASS         number of classes